I'm an eclectic gal with many diverse interests. They include relationships, film, trivia, and an assortment of other things.

 - First is a basic digital camera with a fixed lens where you can't change lenses.
 These are cheap and easy to carry.
 The picture quality is about the same as your phone, maybe a little better.

 - The second type is a mirrorless SLR.
-These cameras are small, like a basic digital camera, but can different lenses you can use.
+These cameras are small, like a basic digital camera, but there are different lenses you can use.

 - The third type of camera is a digital SLR.
 These camera are what you see professional photographers use.
 They're larger and have interchangeable lenses.